1. Risk Management Education for Maine Aquaculture Producers Through Strategic Business Planning

 Award Amount: $30,000

-Evaluating a new crop and its potential products has its own inherent set of risks, but this evaluation task is compounded for new farmers who are trying to navigate a rapidly expanding, volatile marketplace within new federal and state regulatory framework.
-While hemp appears to offer opportunities to new farmers, it poses many significant risks in all categories of risk management.
+Evaluating a new crop and its potential products has its own inherent set of risks, but this evaluation is compounded for new farmers trying to navigate a rapidly changing, volatile marketplace within new federal and state regulatory framework.
+While hemp appeared to offer opportunities to new farmers, it posed many significant risks in all categories of risk management.

 4. Reducing Risk and Improving Resiliency for New England Women Livestock Producers in Sustainable Agriculture